 Purpose:

-The Clinical, Etiological, Anatomical, and Pathophysiological (CEAP) classification provides a comprehensive framework for assessing and categorizing chronic venous disorders, introduced in 1995 and revised in 2004 and 2020.
+Introduced in 1995 and revised in 2004 and 2020, The Clinical, Etiological, Anatomical, and Pathophysiological (CEAP) classification provides a comprehensive framework for assessing and categorizing chronic venous disorders.
 It categorizes venous disease based on clinical signs, etiology, anatomical distribution, and underlying pathophysiology, offering a standardized approach for clinicians to classify, document, and communicate various aspects of venous disease effectively.
-CEAP enables healthcare providers to assess disease severity, plan treatments, and communicate clearly within the medical community and with patients.
-By systematically categorizing venous disorders, it facilitates patient-centered care tailored to individual needs.
+By systematically categorizing venous disorders, it facilitates patient-centered care.

 Instructions for Use:

-- Determine the anatomical extent and distribution of venous abnormalities to assign the anatomical category (A).
+- Anatomical: Determine the anatomical extent and distribution of venous abnormalities to assign the anatomical category (A).

 - Document the CEAP classification according to the assigned categories (e.g., C2E2A3P4).